 The Eden Project Biomes

-Nature inspired the supremely efficient structural form and this was enclosed with an insulating polymer membrane that had one hundredth of the weight of a glass solution.
+Inspiration came from a range of biological structures including soap bubbles, carbon molecules and radiolaria.
 The result is one of the lightest structures ever created and a building that is largely self-heating using passive solar design principles.

-The scheme has won numerous awards and is the only World Heritage Site created by a living architect.
-During its first three years of opening, the project contributed £0.5 billion to the local economy and transformed many people’s perception of Cornwall.
+The scheme has won numerous awards and, during its first three years of opening, contributed £0.5 billion to the local economy - a truly transformative idea that inspires on so many levels.

 Client - Eden Project Limited